-Component Description (2) (l) Power button When the computer is off, press the button briefly to turn on the computer.
+Component Description (2)Power button When the computer is off, press the button briefly to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
-If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 4 seconds to turn off the computer.
-To learn more about your power settings, see your power options: ▲ Right-click the Power icon , and then select Power and sleep settings.
-(3) \$ Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. .,. ▲ Swipe down across the fingerprint reader.
-IMPORTANT: To prevent fingerprint logon issues, be sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.
+If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 10 seconds to turn off the computer.
+To learn more about your power and sleep settings: Right-click the Power icon , and then select Power and sleep settings.
+Allows a fingerprint logon to Windows, instead of a password (3) Fingerprint reader (select products only) Swipe down across the fingerprint reader.
+IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.